doronbehar/pistol/README.md

 For example, a `.gz` file is a _single_ file compressed with `gzip`.
 A `.tar` file is an _uncompressed_ archive (collection) of files.
-A `.tar.gz` is a `.tar` file compressedusing `gzip`.
+A `.tar.gz` is a `.tar` file compressed using `gzip`.

-When pistol encounters a single file compressed using a known compression algorithm, it doesn't know how to handle it's content, so it displays the type of the archive.
+When pistol encounters a single file compressed using a known compression algorithm, it doesn't know how to handle it's content, it displays the type of the archive.
 If a known compression algorithm has compressed a `.tar` file, Pistol lists the files themselves.

-[brotli](https://en.wikipedia.org/wiki/Brotli) compressed files, (`.tar.br` or
+[brotli](https://en.wikipedia.org/wiki/Brotli) compressed archives, (`.tar.br`) and
-`.br`) are not detected by libmagic so Pistol doesn't know how to handle them.
+brotli compressed files (`.br`) are not detected by libmagic so Pistol doesn't know how to handle them.
 <sup id="a2">[2](#f2)</sup>

 ## Install